π Welcome

 - How to use the wind atlas

-- Understand the basics of wind energy: Gain a comprehensive understanding of energy in general and how wind energy is harnessed, including the principles of wind power generation using turbines.
+- Understand the basics of wind energy: Gain a clear understanding of wind energy and how wind is used to generate electricity.

 - Know the differences of renewable and non-renewable energy sources: Be able to allocate different energy sources correctly.